eventswarm/eventswarm/README.md

 These tools provide a domain specific language (DSL), runtime environment and many capabilities out-of-the-box.

+There are also some platform specific tools, for example, KSQL (kafka SQL) or cloud stream analytics components on Azure and AWS.

 So why might you want to use EventSwarm?

 -   **Control**